isabella232/data-workbench.en-1/help/home/c-rpt-oview/c-work-rpt-sets/t-create-rpt-set/t-new-fldr-rpt-set.md

 ---
 description: Steps to create a new report set folder.
-seo-description: Steps to create a new report set folder.
-seo-title: Create a New Folder for the Report Set
 solution: Analytics
 title: Create a New Folder for the Report Set
 topic: Data workbench